 Homie’s team of agents give you the advantage of not only knowledge and experience in Denver but expert insights into the ebbs and flows of the local market and economy.
 Each market is different, and knowledge of local developments, trends, and sentiment can all be used to help sell your home quicker—and at a better price.
 With Homie, you get agents who have their finger on the pulse of the local economy and who know what makes local buyers tick.

 Homie Markets Your Home for You

-For the low flat fee you pay to Homie, you get professional, polished, thorough marketing to help power a quick sale of your home.
+For the low fee you pay to Homie, you get professional, polished, thorough marketing to help power a quick sale of your home.
 This means your home is listed in several outlets, getting you the eyes you need to draw in offers.